Cais/wpfa-sample-plugin/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 0.3.1 =
+* Added additional comments to better indicate sections within the code

 = 0.3 =
 * First public github release
 * Code format clean-up and updated documentation